May 2026 ICELAND PHOTOGRAPHY and SUSTAINABILITY TOUR: Come learn how photography can change how you see the world…

 What are the Costs?

-$3,800 per person (which includes all in-country food, lodging, travel, and activity fees).
-Does not include round trip airfare (approximately $450- $600 as of 2024 prices).
+$3,900 per person (which includes all in-country food, lodging, travel, and activity fees).
+Does not include round trip airfare (approximately $500- $600 as of 2025 prices).
 This price also includes 2 people per room.
 Contact us if you would like a private room.

 How big is the group?
 The program is limited to 12 participants.
 This group size enables us to have a close-knit relationship and to give individual attention to each participant.

 How and When should I apply?
 Iceland is an increasingly popular travel destination, and we anticipate that this program will be popular as well.
 As we are limiting our group size to 12 participants, we recommend that you apply early so as to reserve a spot.
-To apply, please drop us an e-mail or give us a call at the number below, and we will set a time to have an informal interview to ensure that the program is a right fit for you.
+To apply, please drop us an e-mail or text us or give us a call at the number below, and we will set a time to have an informal interview to ensure that the program is a right fit for you.
 Once accepted into the program, we require a $500 deposit to reserve your spot.
 The deposit is applied to the overall cost of the program.

 For more information or to book a reservation, contact Dave Oakes, Founder and Director of CELL: 16320 Decker Place, Derwood, MD 20855; email: dave@cellonline.org; or telephone: (207) 230-4025.
 Let us know if you have any questions.
 We look forward to hearing from you!

-How do CELL Custom Non-Credit Programs work?
+How do CELL Custom Programs work?

 CELL Iceland Photography and Sustainability Travel Programs